weizh/geolocator-3.0/QuickStart.md

 How to Run:

 See src/edu/cmu/test/PipelineTest.java for the sample code.
 The code pipeline shows how to readin Tweet JSON file (one line per tweet), perform geoparsing, and then geocoding.
+Please set the memory to -Xmx2000m.

-Commandline test is also available in CmdLineTest.java.
-It takes a tweet-like sentence as input, and parse the results.
-However, it's not possible to use the user location info to disambiguate the locations though.
+If you want to use a GUI, there is one in edu/cmu/test/gui/NewDesktop.java.
+Run this code with Option -Xmx2000m as usual.

 So please use the twitter JSON file instead of sentence only to make the most of the geolocator.